Expressing dates and times in a clear and unambiguous way helps support writing for a global audience and reduces confusion.

 Recommended: January 19, 2017

-- In some other parts of the world, the year comes first, followed by the month and day.
+- In some other parts of the world, 04/05/09 means May 9, 2004.
+Some regions write the year first, followed by the month and day.

-For this reason, expressing dates in numbers only (using slashes, periods, or hyphens as separators) can be confusing.
+For this reason, we recommend always using words to express dates.
+Expressing dates in numbers only (using slashes, periods, or hyphens as separators) can be confusing.

 Not recommended: 02.12.2017